marcoparello/CTF-Writeups/SANS-Holiday-Hack-2023/Christmas-Island/Linux-101.md

 cd electrical
 ```

-The `mv` command in linux is used for moving files and directories, but it also can be used to rename files.
+The `mv` command in Linux is used for moving files and directories, but it also can be used to rename files.
 The syntax for renaming files is as follows: `mv <oldname> <newname>`.
 Using this information, I typed:

 ```txt
 mv blown_fuse0 fuse0